Oculus Rift Gun Peripheral Delivers Realistic FPS Experience

 Image courtesy of: Chris Gallizzi - YouTube

 One of the challenges when playing a first-person (FPS) shooter game, is having the character’s gun locked into one position, regardless of how you move your head.
 Well, developer Chris Gallizzi, who earlier this year developed a mod for Oculus Rift support with Elder Scrolls Online, may have come up with a solution for FPS.
-Working with Hyperkin, Gallizzi has developed a prototype motion-sensing gun peripheral that works together with the Oculus Rift virtual reality headset to achieve a much more realistic, and immersive experience for player.
-The 3D printed prototype mod, which Gallizzi refers to as the “Alpha Gun”, sends data via Bluetooth and allows the movement to be tracked independently of the players head.
-When playing a FPS game in virtual reality, its these little details and sense of freedom that allow the player to truly immerse themselves into the virtual world.
+Working with Hyperkin, Gallizzi has developed a prototype motion-sensing gun peripheral that works together with the Oculus Rift virtual reality headset to achieve a much more realistic, and immersive experience for players.
+The 3D printed prototype mod, which Gallizzi refers to as the “Alpha Gun”, sends data via Bluetooth and allows the movement to be tracked independently of the player’s head.
+When playing an FPS game in virtual reality, it’s these little details and a sense of freedom that allow the player to truly immerse themselves into the virtual world.